costa86/game-of-thrones-api/README.md

 ![Logo](https://franklincovey.com.br/wp-content/uploads/2019/05/1-Game-of-thrones.jpg)

 This is an API that serves data related to the episodes of the TV show "Game of Thrones".

+This project was presented at Docker All-Hands #4, on 05 Dec 2021.
+Watch it here: https://www.youtube.com/watch?v=fy6pXminRLU

 ## Stack